 The Chief Financial Officer (CFO) of a company has primary responsibility for the planning, implementation, managing and running of all the finance activities of a company, including business planning, budgeting, forecasting and negotiations.
-This will extend to obtaining and maintaining investor relations and partnership compliance.
+The CFO job description should also extend to obtaining and maintaining investor relations and partnership compliance.

-- Providing strategic recommendations to the president and members of the Executive Management team
+- Providing strategic recommendations to the CEO/president and members of the executive management team

 - Advising on long-term business and financial planning